Thesis

 Thesis and Directed Project Report Templates

-When writing your thesis or report, you must follow very specific Purdue and CIT standards.
+When writing your thesis or report, you must follow very specific Purdue standards.
 Theses and directed projects follow the same structure and formatting rules.
 Most students use either Microsoft Word or LaTeK to write their thesis or directed project report.
 To help you conform to Purdue and CIT standards, use the following Word or LaTeX template.

 Required Formatting Review for Theses and Directed Project Reports